WaxArsatia/auctores-discord-bot/README.md

 - **Counter-steal Prevention**: Cannot steal from someone who recently stole from you.
 - **Free Coins**: Get 100 coins when your balance reaches 0.
 - **Bet Limits**: Maximum bet of 250,000 coins for all gambling games.

+## Shop Items

+- **🛡️ Safe**: Protects 50% of coins when stolen.
+Costs 10% of current balance.
+- **💂 Bodyguard**: Complete protection from theft.
+Costs 30% of current balance.
+- **🔐 Lockpick**: Permanent +15% steal success chance.
+Costs 50% of current balance.

+### Item Details

+- Safe and Bodyguard last for 3 hours and are one-time use when triggered
+- Lockpick is permanent but cannot be stacked or purchased again
+- Item costs scale with your current balance
+- Protection items expire after 3 hours if not triggered

 ## Setup